StackA2A

 • Control Tower (port 8080): WebSocket-based UI with automatic image compression for real-time orchestration

-• Vision Agent (port 8081): Gemini 3 Flash (LOW thinking) with Code Execution + Gemini 2.5 Flash Lite for query generation (API key)
+• Vision Agent (port 8081): Gemini 3 Flash (MINIMAL thinking) with Code Execution + Gemini 2.5 Flash Lite for query generation (API key)

 • Supplier Agent (port 8082): AlloyDB ScaNN vector search with real semantic embeddings from Vertex AI (GCP credentials)